 Our poms are all part of our family.
-They all get to come in the house, go on road trips, (sometimes to get a french fry or two or to go to school to visit all the kids who lavish them with affections!) and are free to run and play with the kids and I. We love our little poms.
+They all get to come in the house, go on road trips, (sometimes to get a french fry or two or to go to the park or farmers market they get lavished with attention and they love it!
+We love our little poms.
 They are each an individual, with a name, a personality of their own, and loved by us.
 They are not numbers, puppy making machines, and they are not expendable.
 They are our cherished pets first, and occasionally they have puppies to share with you.

 All poms get to come in at night.
 They get tucked into their bed (a crate with a little fleece bed in it).
 During the day they have full run of the backyard.
 Most days they get to play with the kids, or sit in my lap while I sit on the porch to watch the kids play.
 They have food out for them and clean water in three different areas for them at all times!
 They are all wormed and vaccinated on schedule.
 They are brushed and groomed as often as needed.
 I hate matted dirty poms!